tigerwill90/fox/README.md

 {sub}.exemple.com/avengers      no matches
 ````

-Hostnames are validated to conform to [the LDH (letters, digits, hyphens) rule](https://datatracker.ietf.org/doc/html/rfc3696.html#section-2).
-Wildcard segments within hostnames, such as {a}.b.c/, are exempt from LDH validation since they act as placeholders rather
-than actual domain labels.
-As such, they do not count toward the hard limit of 63 characters per label, nor the 255-character
-limit for the full hostname (including periods).

 #### Catch-all parameter
 Catch-all parameters start with an asterisk `*` followed by a name `{param}` and match one or more **non-empty** route segments,
 including slashes.
 The matching segment are also accessible via `fox.Context`.
 Catch-all parameters are supported anywhere
 in the route, but only one parameter is allowed per segment and must appear at the end of the segment.
 Consecutive catch-all
 parameter are not allowed.

-Named

 **Example with ending catch all**
 ````